patrickisgreat/gabler-youngston/src/pages/news/first-post.md

 Our solution was to select a website design partner who shared our values.
 [Campfire Branding](http://www.campfirebranding.com) in Atlanta, Georgia, was our choice, and their aesthetic really brought our work to life.

-The shared values Gabler Youngston and Campfire Branding were able to embody in the website are to:
+The shared values Gabler-Youngston and Campfire Branding were able to embody in the website are to:

 \- Make sure design always serves the practical goal of the space.